The Lazy Patient’s Guide to ACDF Surgery Recovery

 Embrace Gentle Movement

-While resting is important, light movement can benefit your recovery:
+While resting is important, light movement can significantly benefit your recovery:

 • Short Walks: Gradually introduce short walks to stimulate circulation.